 What is the best stain for wood?

 The best stain to use when working on large furniture is oil-based.
 These types of stains have a slow drying time giving the furniture a smoother surface.
-Notably, oil-based stains puncture deeper, resulting in a more vibrant color.
+Notably, oil-based stains puncture deeper, resulting in more vibrant color.

 What do you do when wood filler doesn’t stain?